moul/image-app-python/patches/README.txt

 - `virtualenv`, so you can isolate your development environment

-Also, a web environment is bootstraped so you can deploy your web application easily.
+Also, a web environment is bootstrapped so you can deploy your web application easily.

 EXAMPLE: run a Django web application